Best of 2025: Arnie’s Picks

 While the script and characterisations continue to lack, we still marvel at the film’s visual palette and stunning sound design.
 With its use of high frame rates, something that takes time to settle into, water and elemental scenes really soar, while the textured sound design grounds the world in the familiar, a delicate balance that allows each scene to grip you even if the storytelling falls away.
 Unfortunately the score by Simon Franglen still remains uninspired in these films, with preplanned swells that stir less emotion than is required for a film of this scale and craft.

-Where films like The Creator (2023) seem designed to offer its cinematic approach to CGI filmmaking to future films in the genre, Cameron’s Avatar films strives for the visual Pantheon to be worshipped not emulated.
+Where films like The Creator (2023) seem designed to offer its cinematic approach to CGI filmmaking to future films in the genre, Cameron’s Avatar films strive for the visual Pantheon to be worshipped not emulated.
 We marvel, moment to moment at scenes of lush forests and dense reef ecosystems, fully immersed in a world of human creation, even as we get swept up in an expansive story about our need to protect and connect with nature.
 Like going to the aquarium and spending all day in the VR room.

 But at what stage does it feel greedy to ask for more from a franchise now 551 minutes into its on-screen runtime?
 As we round the corner to home plate and the James Cameron payoff machine starts working its gears, it’s hard not to be hit by a pang of sadness that this fascinating cultural item at the heart of a medium in a state of panic doesn’t strive for something more human or poetic.
 Audiences may never stop returning to Pandora once invited, but they may begin to ask for something under the surface to sustain them.